florianfesti/boxes/documentation/src/edges.rst

 callables.
 A set of instances are kept the ``.edges`` attribute of the ``Boxes`` class.
 It is a dict with strings of length one as keys:

+* d : DoveTailJoint
+* D : DoveTailJointCounterPart
 * e : Edge
 * E : OutSetEdge
-* s : StackableEdge
-* S : StackableEdgeTop
 * f : FingerJointEdge
 * F : FingerJointEdgeCounterPart
+* g : GrippingEdge
 * h : FingerHoleEdge
-* d : DoveTailJoint
-* D : DoveTailJointCounterPart
 * ijk : Hinge (start, end, both sides)
 * IJK : HingePin (start, end, both sides)
+* s : StackableEdge
+* S : StackableEdgeTop

 Edges of the same type share a settings instance to make sure both sides match (when the same length is given).